Adam Divall

 Once you’ve configured your backup and tagging policies, save your changes and update the LZA configuration:

-git commit -m "Adding backup and tagging policies"
+git commit -m "Adding Tagging Policies"

 git push